nownabe/mclauncher/DESIGN_DOC.md

 ### Web frontend

-Just plain React app with TypeScript.
+Plain HTML and JavaScript.
-It should be distributed as static files of the App.
+It is distributed as static files of the App.

 ## Security and privacy